Frequently asked questions

 Does Astra Trident work with Cloud Volumes Services?

-Yes, Astra Trident supports the Azure NetApp Files service in Azure as well as the Cloud Volumes Service in AWS and GCP.
+Yes, Astra Trident supports the Azure NetApp Files service in Azure as well as the Cloud Volumes Service in GCP.

 Troubleshooting and support